faizalak/sample-java-springboot-actions/README.md

 # sample-java-springboot-actions
 A basic sample application using Java Spring Boot using Github Actions to deploy in OpenShift

-This demo shows a simple container based app can easily be bootstrapped onto an openshift cluster.
-This application runs a simple node.js server and serves up HTML pages.

 Try it out by forking this demo or use your own container based application.

 Step